flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 **Exceptions allowed**: No

-The image tags of screenshots in [appinfo catalogue](https://www.freedesktop.org/software/appstream/docs/chap-CatalogData.html) are not of [type](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html#tag-screenshots) `thumbnail`.
+The image tags of screenshots in [AppStream Catalog data](https://www.freedesktop.org/software/appstream/docs/chap-CatalogData.html) are not of [type](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html#tag-screenshots) `thumbnail`.
 The file and the type is automatically created during the build process by appstream compose.